Hero Background

 The Better Business Bureau (BBB) helps customers find trustworthy businesses, tracks customer complaints, and offers complaint resolution services for customers and businesses.
 Their rating scale ranges from F to A+.

-Colonial Penn is BBB-accredited and has an A+ rating, indicating the BBB believes Colonial Penn is a trustworthy company.
-However, Colonial Penn has just a 1.17/5 customer rating, with plenty of customer complaints.
+Colonial Penn is BBB-accredited with an A+ rating, indicating the BBB believes Colonial Penn is a trustworthy company.
+However, Colonial Penn has a 1.17/5 customer rating, with many customer complaints.

 2